,

 Reading Books

 Please ensure that you bring your child's school reading book bag back into school daily as this will be used to bring home important letters and it will keep our reading books safe.
-Reading books are changed every Thursday and returned Friday.
+Reading books are changed every Monday and returned home on Tuesdays.

 P.E